You might want to print this page.

 Furthermore, you can now select a suggestion by the mouse, under certain conditions, see below.
 This method is switched off by default.

 Shift the state of the numeric keypad to the positioning functions, if neccessary, by pressing the "Num" key in the upper left corner of the numeric keypad.
-(You could set that as the standard state in the BIOS of your PC, if you like.)
+(Possibly, you could set that as the standard state in the BIOS or its successor of your PC, if you like.)
 The corresponding keystrokes will then be interpreted by TypeHelp as commands.

 The Commands to the assistant are: